 To track your website’s bandwidth usage, you need to consider all the content delivered by your web server.
 This includes images, scripts, css, font files, documents, html pages, audio and video files, and more.

 Google Analytics doesn’t track bandwidth because it doesn’t “see” all the content delivered by your web server.
 But there are two options for seeing bandwidth data if you use Google Analytics:

-Option 2: Free
+Option 1: Free

 For each pageview, fire off an event that contains a bandwidth value.
 The value can be the average size of pages on your site.

-We suggest using a Label of “Bandwidth” for this solution.
+We suggest using an Event Label of “Bandwidth” for this solution.